 Photo: Deborah Carlon

-The couple—who married in 1981 after a four-month courtship—have taken NPR with them in their travels across the country as screenwriters, authors and performers.
-NPR is so important to the couple—who now live in Los Angeles—that they named NPR and their local Member station as the primary beneficiaries of their wills.
+The couple — who married in 1981 after a four-month courtship — have taken NPR with them in their travels across the country as screenwriters, authors and performers.
+NPR is so important to the couple — who now live in Los Angeles — that they named NPR as a primary beneficiary of their wills.
 We'll let Monte tell their NPR story.
 Their hope is to inspire others to make a similar decision to remember public radio in their estate plans.

 Q. Tell us about yourself.
 A. Claire turned 64 in January 2015; I turned 58 in February 2015.
 We like the age difference because we're statistically likely to die at about the same time, and neither of us much likes the idea of living without the other.
 We got married on May 1, 1981 in downtown L.A., having met four months earlier and being engaged for only eight days.
 We've made a living jointly since then mostly as screenwriters, authors and performers.